The evolution of velocity dispersion in the Sco-Cen OB association: Used data and parameters

-After these applied cuts, there are still some RVs per cluster that are clearly scattered beyond their median velocities.
+After these applied cuts, there are still some RVs per cluster that are clearly scattered beyond the clusters' median RVs.
 Significant deviations in the motions of single stars from the bulk motion of the parent cluster could have several reasons, such as unresolved binaries, mismatches, or contamination from unrelated stellar populations or field stars.
 To clean the RV sample per cluster, we exclude potential contaminants or outliers first via a global outlier cut and second via sigma clipping.
 We use the LSR corrected RVs ($v_{\mathrm{RV,}\mathit{lsr}}$); they show less scatter, since artificial trends are removed that appear when using the heliocentric RVs.
-First, we find that sources scattered beyond $-2.5 \leq v_{\mathrm{RV,}\mathit{lsr}}\,(\mathrm{km}\,\mathrm{s}^{-1}) \leq 18.0$ are general outliers when considering the RV distribution of the whole Sco-Cen association, and we globally remove sources beyond these boundaries.
-Next, we remove outliers with significant deviations from the bulk motion of each cluster by applying sigma clipping at $3\sigma$ around each cluster's median-$v_{\mathrm{RV,}\mathit{lsr}}$.
+First, when considering the RV distribution of the whole Sco-Cen association, we find that sources scattered beyond $-2.5 \leq v_{\mathrm{RV,}\mathit{lsr}}\,(\mathrm{km}\,\mathrm{s}^{-1}) \leq 18.0$ are general outliers, and we globally remove sources beyond these boundaries.
+Next, we remove outliers with significant deviations from the bulk motion of each cluster by applying sigma clipping at $3\sigma$ around each cluster's median($v_{\mathrm{RV,}\mathit{lsr}}$).
 In most cases, this additional step removes only a few outliers or none.

-Finally, the combined quality criteria, including the stability cut, the error cuts, removal of binary candidates, and sigma-clipping, leave 3222 (25\%) sources out of 13,011.
+Finally, the combined quality criteria, including the stability cut, the error cuts, removal of binary candidates, and sigma-clipping, leave 3240 (25\%) sources out of 13,011.
 The individual numbers and fractions per cluster are given in Table~\ref{tab:overview}.
 We compare the weighted mean with the finally selected {\it best} RVs per source (when observed multiple times) after applying the mentioned quality criteria.
-We do not find a significant deviation for the majority of these sources: $\mathtt{MEDIAN}( v_{\mathrm{RV}\mathit{best}} - \bar{v}_{\mathrm{RV}\mathit{w}} ) = (0.003^{+0.134}_{-0.162})$\,km/s., underlining the robustness of these selected RV values.
+We do not find a significant deviation for the majority of these sources: $\mathrm{median}( v_{\mathrm{RV,best}} - \bar{v}_{\mathrm{RV}\mathit{w}} ) = (0.002^{+0.112}_{-0.134})$\,km/s, underlining the robustness of these selected RV values.